 Accidents Happen—Let Us Help

 When an accident occurs, call our office right away.
-We will assess your situation and recommend next steps, whether that be coming to see an optometrist or going directly to an emergency room.
+We can assess your situation and recommend the next steps, whether that be coming to see an optometrist or going directly to an emergency room.

-If our office is closed, you should proceed to your nearest hospital.Book Appointment
+If our office is closed, you should proceed to your nearest hospital.Request Appointment

 While most eye emergencies involve noticeable symptoms or trauma, other eye emergencies are not as obvious.
 Any sudden changes to your vision should be considered an eye care emergency.

 Sudden onset of any of the following symptoms may also be indicative of an emergency:

 - Pupils that differ in size